mantidproject/documents/Design/VisualStudio-2015.md

 It is proposed that both release & debug builds are compiled to be dependent only on VS 2015 and the layout of the components follow the layout on RedHat (Debian seems to add complication with `dist-packages`: https://wiki.debian.org/Python#Deviations_from_upstream) using a `pythonX.X` directory under `lib` and `share`.

 **To do**: I am not 100% sure that this will work when bundling with the installer.
 It needs investigation.

+These [instructions](https://wiki.python.org/moin/VS2012) could be useful and should apply to VS2015 as the same things about lack of manifests applies.

 Submodule
 =========